Fezto/PokeMart/README.md

 ### The easy way

 Just install the executable available on the Releases page of this repository.
-For the moment, only the Windows installer is available.
+For the moment, only the Windows installer is available, which should deploy the executable binary in this path C:\Program Files\Prueba2 0.1.1\bin

 ### The hard way